Why Does My Vagina Smell Like Chlorine?

 Some women can smell like chlorine after sex due to the apocrine glands that produce sweat in the groin and vulva as a response to emotional stress.
 These glands can also give off a skunky smell when they are overactive during times of anxiety or nervousness.
 The odor from these glands can combine with the odour of semen to create a chlorine-like scent.
 This odour is typically temporary and isnโ€™t cause for concern, but if it doesnโ€™t go away after a few days, make an appointment to see your gynecologist.

-Zobacz teลผ: How to Finger a Vagina
+Zobacz teลผ: How to Exfoliate Vagina

 3. Emotional Stress